Ludael02/gael_chavez.github.io/docs/04-Schematic/schematic.md

 Figure 01.
 Schematic with all sections

-The schematic as a PDF download is available here <a href="https://github.com/Ludael02/gael_chavez.github.io/releases/download/PDFs/Final_GC_Schematic.pdf" download>"Schematic.PDF"</a>, and the ZIP folder of the project here.
+The schematic as a PDF download is available here <a href="https://github.com/Ludael02/gael_chavez.github.io/releases/download/PDFs/Final_GC_Schematic.pdf" download>"Schematic.PDF"</a>